matt123miller/n-prime-numbers/README.md

     - This is preferable when `NUMBER` is greater than 20 because terminal output starts to get garbled after that.
     - The CSV output is also much faster to execute because printing out `NUMBER` lines to the terminal quickly starts to slow down.

+## What am I happy with?

+I enjoyed working with .NET Core in this project and learning about Unit Testing.
+I think the code is clear in it's intent and syntax.
+I also really like the separation of the library, console and tests projects.
+It was a bit fiddly but I knew it would be worth putting in the time to do so.
+I really live the CsvSaver.cs file (though maybe not it's name) as I think it's elegant in it's use of LINQ and String.Join to simplify the creation of rows.
+That's something I'll be reusing again in the future.

+## What am I unhappy with?

+I'm unhappy with my unit testing practices.
+This is the first project where I've used them outside of a hello world, and whilst I've read about or listened to podcasts at length about their value and uses I know that I could do a far better job with more experience.
+The biggest offender is the PrimesApp_Rendering.cs class because it doesn't actually test and returned output.
+The problem is I couldn't come up with a way to render up to 20,000 primes in a grid AND return it all in 1 string due to running out of memory.
+My approach was to print each row of the grid as it was finished but this isn't testable.
+I considered return an array of strings, each element being a row, but it still has the same problem.
+All I can think of is creating separate methods for rendering big grids that isn't testable and smaller grids that is testable and calling the appropriate one in business logic.
+But this results in needless repeated code which isn't desirable.
+I'm going to think about how I could overcome this for a few days and maybe update it, but for now I'm not happy with it.

 ## Output

 It currently generates up to 20,000 prime numbers in no time at all.